 The EMLMR Support subfield indicates support of the EMLMR operation for an MLD.
 The EMLMR Sup- port subfield is set to 1 if the MLD supports the EMLMR operation; otherwise it is set to 0.
 For a non-AP MLD, the EMLMR Support subfield is set to 0 if the EMLSR Support subfield is set to 1.

-The EMLMR Delay subfield indicates the minimum padding duration required for a non-AP MLD for EMLMR link switch when operating in EMLMR mode (see 35.3.18 (Enhanced multi-link multi-radio oper- ation)).

-When the EMLMR Delay subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the EMLMR Delay subfield is set as defined in Table 9-401g (Encoding of the EMLMR Delay sub- field).
-When the EMLMR Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Delay subfield is reserved.

-Table 9-401g—Encoding of the EMLMR Delay subfield